Medical examiner: Slain Barnard student was stabbed in torso

 “We would ask Mr. Mullins not to engage in such irresponsible public speculation, just as the NYPD asked our family not to comment as it conducts the investigation,” Majors’ family said in a statement Monday.

-De Blasio tweeted his reaction to Mullins: “We don’t shame victims in this city.”
+Mayor Bill de Blasio tweeted his reaction to Mullins: “We don’t shame victims in this city.”

 Majors, from Charlottesville, Virginia, played in a rock band in New York and had told an editor from a newspaper internship in high school that she planned to take journalism classes in college.